A DIVORCÉE DETERMINED TO GET THE BODY SHE WANTS.

-Will Marilyn drop the weight, or succumb to the shadowy power that hungers for much more than her extra curves?
+Will Marilyn succumb to the shadowy power that hungers for much more than her extra curves, or will it be the spa treatments that prove fatal?

 Dammit, I can already see my epitaph.
 There’ll be no ‘quietly in her sleep’ chiselled into the slab of marble sitting above my head; ‘death by Spandex’ would be listed as the cause.
 Heavens to Betsy, I’ve owned wet suits that were less depilatory in their treatment of my lady bits.